-Geophysics students enjoy research opportunities in several University research institutes and centers under the Boulder Graduate School, including the Cooperative Institute for Research in Environmental Sciences (CIRES), the Institute for Arctic and Alpine Research (INSTAAR), the Joint Institute for Laboratory Astrophysics (JILA), the Laboratory for Atmospheric and Space Physics (LASP) and the Colorado Center for Astrodynamical Research (CCAR).
+Geophysics students enjoy research opportunities in several University research institutes and centers under the Boulder Graduate School, including the Cooperative Institute for Research in Environmental Sciences (CIRES), the Institute for Arctic and Alpine Research (INSTAAR), the Joint Institute for Laboratory Astrophysics (JILA), the Laboratory for Atmospheric and Space Physics (LASP) and the Colorado Center for Astrodynamics Research (CCAR).
 Research opportunities may also be available in nearby laboratories of the National Oceanic and Atmospheric Administration (NOAA) and the U.S. Geological Survey (USGS).

 Degrees and Certificates Offered

 Prospective graduate students should apply to specific departments at the University of Colorado.
 Once accepted, graduate students can then select research topics with faculty members.